Posted on October 19, 2020

-- Court Commissioner Hearings: Please see the Generally, all properly scheduled family and civil hearings continue to be held, without oral argument or via remote appearances.
-Unlawful detainers/evictions have been suspended by the Governor’s orders.
-Most ex parte matters may be submitted electronically with the clerk’s office.
-Ex parte mail fees are temporarily waived (see .Emergency Order #4 and Emergency Order #10 ) Latest updates on the Commissioners’ page, or call (253) 798-6890.
+- Court Commissioner Hearings: Please see the All properly scheduled family and civil hearings will be conducted via ZOOM.
+Unlawful Detainers/Evictions have been suspended by order of the Governor.
+Most Ex Parte matters may be submitted electronically with the Clerk’s Office.
+Ex Parte mail fees are waived through August 31, 2020.
+The fee will begin being imposed on September 1, 2020 (see .Emergency Order #4 and Emergency Order #10 ) Latest updates on the Commissioners’ page, or call (253) 798-6890.

 - Remote proceedings are not to be recorded by audio or video or photographed (see Emergency Order #17)

 - Pierce County Juvenile Court is conducting limited proceedings using remote appearances (see Emergency Order #7 )

 - Western State Hospital is conducting proceedings using remote appearances (see Emergency Order #8 ) and Joel’s Law Petitions continue to be processed by the Commissioner at WSH.

 All Emergency Orders are on the "Emergency Order" tab on this page.
 Please continue to check the Pierce County Superior Court website frequently as the Emergency Orders are subject to change and additional Emergency Orders may be issued.